-During the sclerotherapy treatment, Dr. Kronberg injects a very special saline solution into the tiny vessels.
+During sclerotherapy treatment, Houston vein doctor Esta Kronberg injects a very special saline solution into the tiny vessels.
 This solution is natural to the body and not a foreign chemical.
 The veins will fade away over 2 to 3 months.

 How Many Treatments Will I Need to Remove Varicose or Spider Veins?

 Dr. Kronberg’s extensive experience with spider and varicose veins ensures the best outcomes.
 In most cases, a single treatment is all that is needed to remove a cluster of spider or varicose veins.

 During your consultation, Dr. Kronberg will evaluate the specific problem area and discuss the most effective treatment plan to eliminate the appearance of the veins.
 At the time of evaluation she will be able to provide an approximate number of sessions for treatment.